SumitJadiya/SumitJadiya/README.md

 - 🌱 I’m comfortable working in agile enviornment.
 - 🔭 I’m team player who values collaboration, innovation and inclusion.
 - 🤔 I’m able to work with minimal supervision.
-- 👯 I’m able to think and analyse both breadth-wise and depth wise.
 - ✨ I’m ready to take up new technical challenges.
 - ✨ I’m adaptable and transformable to learn latest technologies as per business need.
 - :computer: I optimize the application code and always maintain a good object oriented practices.